-A group of talented community members came together to design outdoor seating in Binney St, Euroa.
+A group of talented community members came together to design outdoor seating in Binney Street, Euroa.
 As part of the Streetscape Renewal Program, local craftspeople Steve Tobin, Hugh Salmon and Rowan Craven as well as local artist Tank, created the seating to compliment the garden bed upgrades.
-The upgrades to our township's streets has been a direct result of the work of local businesses and we are pleased to see them taking shape.
+The upgrades to the township's streets is a direct result of the work of local businesses and we are pleased to see them taking shape.